What is Sales Development Representative's (SDR) Role?

 Immerse yourself in things that can help you learn and develop your skills and creativity.
 You need to be able to bring creativity and personality to whatever you do.
 You need to stand out from the barrage of other messages your prospects’ are getting.

-In addition to hard SDR skills, sales development reps need to be curious.
+In addition to hard SDR skills, sales development reps must be curious.
 Inquisitive reps send the message their goal is not only to close a sale but genuinely get to the bottom of prospects’ challenges to solve them.
 The trait also helps them understand the product better and learn about the industry.

 How to hire SDRs?